 - How quickly you pay off your debts (the quicker the better)

 Even so, there are ways you can improve your credit score quickly.
-We show you how to do so, to get on the housing ladder - or move up it.

 1. Set up direct debits